Regional integration

 In Karlsruhe and Baden-Württemberg

 Fraunhofer ISI was founded as the “Fraunhofer Institute for Systems Technology and Innovation Research” in Karlsruhe in 1972.
 More than 50 years later, the institute now has around 320 employees at two locations in Karlsruhe.
-The Joint Innovation Hub also has a working group in Heilbronn.
+It also operates the Fraunhofer Heilbronn Research and Innovation Center (HNFIZ) "Innovation & Foresight" – Joint Innovation Hub (JIH) for short – in Heilbronn.
 Fraunhofer ISI’s clients from Baden-Württemberg include municipal and state offices as well as large companies.

 In Leipzig and Saxony

 As of January 1, 2025, Fraunhofer ISI incorporates a new location in Leipzig, which was previously part of the Fraunhofer Center for International Management and Knowledge Economy IMW.
-The two departments “Knowledge and Technology Transfer” and “Regional Development and Innovation Policy” contribute to strengthening local innovation research and the transfer of knowledge and technology between science, business, and society, also in terms of regional transformation processes and innovation policy interventions.
+The two departments “Knowledge and Technology Transfer” and “Regional Transformation and Innovation Policy” contribute to strengthening local innovation research and the transfer of knowledge and technology between science, business, and society, also in terms of regional transformation processes and innovation policy interventions.

 In Karlsruhe and Baden-Württemberg